Nkemjika-123/Cybersecurity-Governance-Framework/README.md

 ---

 ## 7. Conclusion
-This framework provides a **clear roadmap** to move the agency from a **high-risk state** to a **resilient, compliant, and secure infrastructure**.
-Adopting these measures will:
-- Reduce attack surface
-- Protect patient data
-- Demonstrate compliance with NDPR, GDPR, ISO 27001, and NIST CSF

-**Next Steps:**
-- Immediate execution of Phase 1 remediation
-- Continuous monitoring & quarterly governance board reporting
-- Building a culture of security and compliance
+The simulated environment exposed critical risks that are unfortunately common in real-world scenarios.
+This report provides a clear and actionable path going forward.
+By diligently executing the outlined implementation plan and adhering to the proposed governance policies, the Nigerian Government Healthcare Agency can significantly reduce its attack surface, protect the sensitive health data of its citizens, and achieve demonstrable compliance with stringent national and international regulations.
+Continuous vigilance, executive oversight, and a culture of security are paramount for long-term success.

 ---